-a.
+b.
 Exam room environment

 Students taking an online proctored exam must have a quiet, well-lit, private, enclosed room in which to take the test.
-Transparent glass walls are prohibited and are not considered part of a private room.
 The room should have a table, desk or other hard writing surface, and a chair.
 The testing space can be in a home, workplace, library, or anywhere the student can guarantee privacy.

 Students taking online proctored exams must ensure that their space is clear and free from clutter and study materials.
+A sheet or other covering can be used to hide clutter or work materials during the examination.

 Students must also ensure that the exam will be uninterrupted.
 No one may enter the testing area during an exam; therefore, the student must take precautions to ensure that a child or other person does not enter the testing room.

 Students who do not have access to an appropriate testing space should work with the Student Services Office at least one month before the examination to locate an alternative space.
 Students should be prepared to travel to a test center.